google/swiftshader/docs/dEQP.md

 16. Edit `<path to cherry>/cherry/data.go`
 * Search for ".exe" and remove all instances.
-* Search for `../candy-build/deqp-wgl/execserver/Release` and replace that by `<path to deqp>/build/execserver/`
+* Search for `../candy-build/deqp-wgl/execserver/Release` and replace that by `<path to deqp>/build/execserver/execserver`
 * Just above, add an option to CommandLine: `--deqp-gl-context-type=egl`
 * Just below, remove 'Debug/' from the BinaryPath.
-* Just one more line below, replace `../candy-build/deqp-wgl/` with `<path to deqp>/build`.
+* Just one more line below, replace `../candy-build/deqp-wgl/` with `<path to deqp>/build/modules/${TestPackageDir}`.
+* Remove `--deqp-watchdog=enable` to avoid timeouts during debugging.

 Testing OpenGL ES
 -----------------

-17. a) Assuming you setup the LD_LIBRARY_PATH environment variable prior to running CMake in the dEQP build directory, you're all set.
+17. a) Assuming you setup the `LD_LIBRARY_PATH` environment variable prior to running CMake in the dEQP build directory, you're all set.

 Testing Vulkan
 --------------